 - 1. Explain the benefits of treated water as source in steam generation in industrial applications. - 2.
-Describe how electrochemical concepts can be used in various practical applications. - 3.
-Apply knowledge of corrosion science to problems in materials engineering. - 4.
-Explain various methods of prevention of corrosion of metals. - 5.
-Explain the chemical applications of electricity. - Analyze microscopic chemistry in terms of atomic and molecular orbitals. - 7.
+Describe how electrochemical concepts can be used in various practical applications, like batteries, fuel cells etc., Explain the chemical applications of electricity. - 3.
+Apply knowledge of corrosion science to problems in materials engineering, Explain various methods of prevention of corrosion of metals. - 4.
+Analyze microscopic chemistry in terms of atomic and molecular orbitals. - 5.
 List major chemical reactions that are used in the synthesis of drugs.